alpinegizmo/anderbuns-recipes/content/blog/kimchi/index.md

 #### Step 5

 Leaving the cabbage quarters intact, spread some kimchi paste over each leaf.
 Pack the cabbage quarters into the four Mason jars or other airtight containers and cover.
+Leave a little bit of "head room" to allow for fermentation.

 #### Step 6